 Izmir, the pearl of the Aegean, tops the list as the most desirable place to live in Turkey.
 Consequently, demand for Izmir is mounting steadily.
 Square-meter price for a house has soared by 17.8 percent year-on-year and has increased 104 percent in the past five years.
 These figures confirm that Izmir is the city that has gained the most value in Turkey.

 For nearly three years, sales to foreigners have risen each month year-on-year.
-Industry players project house sales to foreigners to climb to 40,000 units with $7.5 billion in revenue by 2019.
+House sales to foreigners climbed to 40.000 units in 2018.

 There are a number of advantages to purchasing a house in Turkey.
-Purchasing a house valued at 1 million Turkish lira in Turkey will give the buyer a one-year residency permit.
+Purchasing a house valued at 250.000 American Dollars in Turkey will give the buyer a one-year residency permit.
 If the buyer holds on to the property for three years they will receive the right to become a Turkish citizen.